These are the best places to hunt elk in North America.

-Non-resident elk tags must be applied for, and start at $692 for a standard nonresident bull tag.
+Non-resident elk tags must be applied for, and start at $692 for a standard bull tag.
 Non-resident cow and calf tags can be had for much less, around $288.

 Speaking of cow/calf tags, if you just want to fill your freezer in a beautiful place, try applying for a antlerless hunt in Grand Teton National Park or the National Elk Refuge.
 (Elk Hunt Areas 75 and 77).
 Wyoming is a great destination if you are looking to do a combination hunt for mule deer at the same time as the big bucks are plentiful in this part of the Equality State.

 3. Western and Southwest Colorado

 Colorado is known as a great elk hunting state in general, thanks to the huge elk numbers there.
 It's one of the most popular places for non-residents to go just based on the number of OTC tags available for a variety of seasons.
 It doesn't matter if you're looking for a rifle hunt or archery elk, the Rocky Mountains are full of prime opportunities at trophy bulls.
 Especially if you are looking for a DIY-style experience.

 Just like Idaho, the west and southwest of the state offers some good elk hunting opportunities in a variety of terrain.
 Public land consists of both National Forests and BLM land.
 A non-resident tag is going to run around $660 for a bull and $500 for a cow.

 As for the best units?
 You'll get varying opinions on that, but Game Management Units 40, 74, 13, 22 and 4 are all held in pretty high regard.
 The Colorado Parks and Wildlife Department starts OTC sales on August 9, so mark your calendars.

 4. Southwest Utah